sauce-archives/isign/docs/keys_and_certificates.rst

 In Keychain Access, open the *Keys*.
 Find the private key you created and export it as a `.p12` file.
-If Keychain asks you for a password to protect this file, just leave it blank. **This is your key file**.
+If Keychain asks you for a password to protect this file, just leave it blank.
+This `.p12` file contains both your key and your certificate.

-In Keychain Access, open the *Certificates*.
-Find the certificate you created and export it as a
-`.cer'` file.
-Then, convert it to a `.pem` file with `openssl`:
+Next, let's use openssl to split that into a PEM cert and a PEM key.

 .. code:: bash

+        $ openssl pkcs12 -in <your>.p12 -out <your>.cert.pem -clcerts -nokeys
-        $ openssl x509 -inform der -in <your.cer> -outform pem -out <your.pem>
+        $ openssl pkcs12 -in <your>.p12 -out <your>.key.pem -nocerts -nodes

-This PEM file can now serve as **your certificate file for code signing**.
+These files can now be used for code signing.
+Respectively, you can use them as the `signer_key_file` and `signer_cert_file` arguments to `iresign.resign()`, or, on the command line, the `-k` and `-c` arguments.

 Provisioning profile
 ~~~~~~~~~~~~~~~~~~~~